PlumpMath/deltagraph/README_HYBRID.md

 This can be fired off on the Java side from Eclipse, or the Clojure side via `lein run`.

+## Continuous Integration Testing

+Midje testing (via `lein midje`) works fine - `project.clj` rolls in the Java code so that Clojure can access it.
+Out-of-the-box Maven testing (via `mvn test`) will appear to work in the Eclipse project directory, but that's only because Eclipse has "compiled" (i.e. copied) the Clojure sources into the Java target directory; in a clean checkout, Maven will fail.
+Accordingly, `pom.xml` has the Clojure source tree added explicitly to the classpath.

+Both sets of tests work (in sequence) on [Travis CI](https://travis-ci.org/cassiel/deltagraph).
+There are some minor wrinkles in the [Travis configuration file](https://github.com/cassiel/deltagraph/blob/master/.travis.yml) (we must be in the Clojure source directory before running Leiningen).

 ## Builds

 Standalone builds work fine as well.
 From the Java side: